 This report summarizes the 2019 fiscal year (FY19) status of the borehole heater test in salt funded by the US Department of Energy Office of Nuclear Energy (DOE-NE) Spent Fuel and Waste Science & Technology (SFWST) campaign.
-This report satisfies SFWST level-two milestone M2SF-19SN010303031.
+This report satisfies SFWST level-three milestone report M3SF-19SN010303033.
+This report is an update of the April 2019 level-two milestone report M2SF-19SN010303031 to reflect the nearly complete as-built status of the borehole heater test.